mpge/reusable-javascript-snippets/README.md

-# reusable-javascript-snippets
+# Reusable Javascript Snippets
-This is where I store all of my reusable javascript snippets
+This is where I store all of my reusable javascript snippets.